Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Your doctor may suggest pills that contain the hormone progesterone.
+Your health care provider may suggest pills or an intrauterine device (IUD) that contain the hormone progesterone.
 This can make your periods more regular and prevent excess bleeding.
-If you have symptoms due to lower estrogen levels, your doctor may suggest pills that contain estrogen and/or progesterone.
+If you have symptoms due to lower estrogen levels, your health care provider may suggest pills that contain estrogen and/or progesterone.
 This is called hormone therapy (HT).
+There are also other prescription medicines that help control some of the bothersome symptoms, like hot flashes, mood swings, and vaginal dryness.

 Other ways for you to deal with symptoms are listed below.

 Hot flashes.
 Wear layers that you can remove.
 Try all-cotton clothing, sheets, and blankets.
 Keep a glass of cold water by your bed.

 Pain during sex.
-You can buy a water-based lubricant in the drugstore that may help.
-Your doctor may also prescribe an estrogen cream for your vagina.
+You can buy a water-based lubricant or vaginal moisturizer in the drugstore that may help.
+Your health care provider may also prescribe an estrogen cream for your vagina.

 Mood swings.
 Talking to friends who are going through the same changes can sometimes help.